 - Supply files that are too low in resolution;

 - Submit graphics that are disproportionately large for the content.

 Ensure that each illustration has a caption.
 Supply captions separately, not attached to the figure.
 A caption should comprise a brief title (not on the figure itself) and a description of the illustration.
 Keep text in the illustrations themselves to a minimum but explain all symbols and abbreviations used.

-Authors should check their reference lists before submitting their manuscripts to JCP.
-Reference lists should include recent papers in consumer psychology, consumer behavior and/or marketing that are relevant to the topic.
-This is important to show contributions to these current literatures, and to facilitate the editor's choice of suitable JCP reviewers.
+Authors should double-check their reference lists before submitting their manuscripts to JCP.
+Reference lists should include recent articles in consumer psychology, consumer behavior and/or marketing that are relevant to the topic.
+These field-specific references serve two functions: (a) they help clarify the submitted paper's contribution to the field's existing literature; and (b) they facilitate the choice of suitable JCP reviewers.
 For classic concepts, authors should also cite the studies that developed the concepts.

-List: references should be arranged first alphabetically and then further sorted chronologically if necessary.
-More than one reference from the same author(s) in the same year must be identified by the letters 'a', 'b', 'c', etc., placed after the year of publication.Examples:
+The list of references should be arranged first alphabetically and then further sorted chronologically if necessary.
+More than one reference from the same author(s) in the same year must be identified by the letters a, b, c, etc., placed after the year of publication (see APA Style Manual).

 As a minimum, the full URL should be given and the date when the reference was last accessed.
 Any further information, if known (DOI, author names, dates, reference to a source publication, etc.), should also be given.
 Web references can be listed separately (e.g., after the reference list) under a different heading if desired, or can be included in the reference list.

 Oguro, M., Imahiro, S., Saito, S., Nakashizuka, T. (2015).
 Mortality data for Japanese oak wilt disease and surrounding forest compositions.
 Mendeley Data, v1. http://dx.doi.org/10.17632/xwj98nb39r.1